 Video courtesy of the Ville de Neuchâtel.
 Produced by Atelier U-Zehn.

-After yesterday’s press conference, I am eager to take advantage of the exciting culinary events planned for Neuchâtel Ville du Goût 2017 and will continue to keep you updated on the program as it evolves!
+After yesterday’s press conference, I am eager to take advantage of the exciting culinary events planned for Neuchâtel in 2017.
+I will continue to keep you updated on the program as it evolves!

 Updated: December 30, 2022